ckormanyos/extended_complex/README.md

 ### Not Number-Theory-Ready

-The range and domain of the calculations in this particular example are intended for high-precision investigations within the above-mentioned unit-disc of radius ${\sim}~{10}^{6}$ in ${\mathbb{C}}$.
+The range and domain of the Riemann-zeta calculations in these particular examples are intended for high-precision investigations within the above-mentioned unit-disc of radius ${\sim}~{10}^{6}$ in ${\mathbb{C}}$.